luiscript/ofxDarkKnight/readme.md

 ## Including the addon

 - Add ofxDarkKnight to your code
-- Create an instance of ofxDarkKnight class and call it `manager`.
+- Create an instance of ofxDarkKnight class and call it `app`.

 > ofApp.h file: